William Munroe (American soldier): Businesses and occupations

 Munroe owned two businesses in April 1775.
 One was his tavern, known as Munroe Tavern, and the other was a retail shop.
 Several pages of his ledger survive.
 He was also the orderly sergeant of the Lexington militia.

 Roles in the Battles of Lexington and Concord

 William Munroe fought in the Battle of Lexington acting as orderly sergeant in the company commanded by Captain John Parker.

 Later in the day, his home, Munroe Tavern, was occupied by Colonel Percy.
-Percy placed a cannon on the tavern's land, and used it as a field hospital and refuge for retreating troops.
+Percy used the tavern as a field hospital and refuge for retreating troops.

 In March 1825, fifty years after the battle, Munroe gave a sworn testimony about his activities on April 19, 1775.

 Roles in the Battle of Saratoga

 William Munroe served at the Battle of Saratoga under the rank of lieutenant.

 Later life

 William Munroe was a Captain in militia when he marched with a body of men towards Springfield during the Shays Rebellion in 1786.
 The Munroe family was visited by the first President of the United States, George Washington, in November 1789.
 He was a selectman for nine years and represented his town for two years.